rbrtdvdsn/rbrtdvdsn.github.io/_posts/20220103-the-year-of-growth.md

 ---
 layout: post
-title: 2022 — The Year of Growth 🌱
+title: 2022 – The Year of Growth 🌱
 ---
-Inspired by the fine folks at [Cortex] and their fondness for yearly themes—explained beautifully in [this video]—I’m embarking on the *Year of Growth* in 2022.
+Inspired by the fine folks at [Cortex][1] and their fondness for yearly themes—explained beautifully in [this video][2]—I’m embarking on the *Year of Growth* in 2022.

 More specifically, I’m working to professionally expand beyond email and lifecycle marketing to become a more holistic growth marketer, cultivate stronger relationships with my family and friends, and generally mature as a person.